robotics-upo/giraff_ros_driver/README.md

 # giraff_ros_driver
 ROS Catkin package for the Giraff telepresence platform.

-The package is composed by two programs:
+The package is composed by three programs:

 * *giraff_driver* is a driver for controlling the Giraff telepresence platform by using ROS.
 * *giraff_teleop_joy* is a program for teleoperating the Giraff telepresence platform with a joystick by using ROS (*optional feature*).
+* *TERESA firmware* is a firmware to be installed in the Giraff microcontroller board (AVR) in order to replace the original PID developed by Giraff with an improved version which is able to manage instant velocities.
+ **This version of the firmware is not currently compatible with the Giraff Pilot software interface**.

 The giraff_teleop_joy program is based on the following tutorial:
 *Writing a Teleoperation Node for a Linux-Supported Joystick*